 Ten and one-half departmental units (at least 6 of which must be Beloit College units):

-The three foundational introductory courses (100, 110, and 120), which should be completed by the end of the sophomore.
+The three foundational introductory courses (100, 110, and 120), which should be completed by the end of the sophomore year.

 Three additional courses from the essentials category (200-250).
-One intermediate-level foreign language course (Chinese 115, French 210, Japanese 115, Russian 115, Spanish 210), or higher level courses taught in those languages* may be applied to an essentials requirement.
+One intermediate-level non-English language course (Chinese 115, French 210, Japanese 115, Russian 115A, Spanish 210), or higher-level courses taught in those languages may be applied to an essentials requirement.